What is encryption at rest?

 Always Encrypted makes encryption transparent to applications.
 An Always Encrypted-enabled driver installed on the client computer achieves this by automatic encryption and decryption of sensitive data in the SQL Server client application.
 The driver encrypts the data in sensitive columns before passing the data to SQL Server, and automatically queries are rewritten so that the semantics of the application are preserved.
 Similarly, the driver transparently decrypts data, stored in encrypted database columns, contained in query results.

-Disadvantages of Transparent Data Encryption compared to Always Encrypted:
+Disadvantages of Transparent Data Encryption (TDE) compared to Always Encrypted:

 1. Only protects data at rest – backups and data files are “safe” but data in motion or in memory is vulnerable.